IMTEK-FreiStat/FreiStat-IoT/README.md

 Specifications:
 * Excitation (cell) voltage range: +/- 1100mV (can be extended to +/- 2200mV with the `FIX_WE_POT` makro in RampTest.h)
 * Minimum potential step (Estep): 537 µV
-* Do not use scan rates higher than 100 mV/s with Estep = 1 mV
+* Do not use scan rates higher than 100 mV/s with Estep <= 1 mV

 ## Chronoamperometry Firmware
-This firmware allows to perform chrononamperometry with the current averaging method.
-After a predefined number of current samples is averaged, the result is sent to the serial port.
+This firmware allows to perform chrononamperometry.
+After a predefined number of current samples is averaged (necessary to reduce data output rate for USB communication), the result is sent to the serial port.
 The CA_plotter.py script can be used to plot the values during the measurement (ensure that in firmware the `DEBUG` and `ADI_DEBUG` makros are uncommented).

-Configure the measurement (CA parameters, sampling frequency, potentiostat settings)) with the `AD5940AMPStructInit()` function.
+Configure the measurement (CA parameters, sampling frequency, potentiostat settings) with the `AD5940AMPStructInit()` function.

 ## How to use the code